Murder Mystery Game AI

 The Psychology of Physical Evidence

-Vintage detective case files pull off something digital games simply can't: they create what game designers call "cognitive anchoring."
-When players physically hold a document that looks professionally aged and official, their brains grant permission for the entire scenario to feel legitimate within the game's universe.
+Vintage detective case files pull off something digital games simply can't: they create an immediate sense of authenticity.
+When players physically hold a document that looks professionally aged and official, the entire scenario feels legitimate within the game's universe.

 Unlike digital clue delivery, printed case files let players: